giuseppefutia/med-kg/README.md

 ```

 ## Graph-based Analysis
-In the `analyzer` folder, you will find notebooks to run graph-based analysis on the resulting biomedical knowledge graph.
+In the `analyzer` folder, you will find notebooks to run graph-based analysis and queries on the resulting biomedical knowledge graph.